Planet-NULLCAST/nullcast-server-fastify/README.md

     On the bottom of the file, below `# "local" is for Unix domain socket connections only`.
 Change value `peer` to `password` or `trust`(no password required for `trust`).
 Yes, you can change the `postgres` user privilage, but we probably be using a new user.

+    PLEASE NOTE: If you choose `password` make sure to provide a password to the user you have created.

     Now create a user and database with the same name by

                 sudo -u postgres createuser --superuser <username>
                 sudo -u postgres createdb <username>

+3. Restart the postgres service to update the config changes

+               sudo service postgresql restart

 ## Let's start the server